avocado-framework/avocado/docs/source/quickstart/index.rst

 with our expectations, it passed!
 These are known as `simple tests`, but there is also another type of test, which we call `instrumented tests`.

-.. seealso:: See more at :ref:`test-types` to understand Avocado's test types.
+.. tip:: See more at the "Test types" sections to understand Avocado's test types.

 Why should I use?
 =================